seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **LUCIUS**
 Some loving friends convey the emperor hence,
-And give him burial in his father’s grave:
+And give him burial in his father's grave:
 My father and Lavinia shall forthwith
-Be closed in our household’s monument.
+Be closed in our household's monument.
 As for that heinous tiger, Tamora,
 No funeral rite, nor man in mourning weeds,
 No mournful bell shall ring her burial;
 But throw her forth to beasts and birds of prey:
 Her life was beast-like, and devoid of pity;
 And, being so, shall have like want of pity.
-See justice done on Aaron, that damn’d Moor,
+See justice done on Aaron, that damn'd Moor,
 By whom our heavy haps had their beginning:
 Then, afterwards, to order well the state,
-That like events may ne’er it ruinate.
+That like events may ne'er it ruinate.

 *Exeunt*